gazbert/bxbot/README.md

 * The `id` value is the market id as defined on the exchange.
 E.g. the BTC/USD market id is `btcusd` on [Bitstamp](https://www.bitstamp.net/api/) - see `currency_pair` values.

 * The `name` value is a friendly name for the market.
-The is used in the logs and by [BX-bot UI](https://github.com/gazbert/bxbot-ui) (work in progress) to display the market's name.
+The is used in the logs to display the market's name.
   Value must be an alphanumeric string.

 * The `baseCurrency` value is the currency short code for the base currency in the currency pair.
 When you buy or sell a